Michael Chomiak: Biography

-After the outbreak of war, he left Lviv and settled in Kraków, by now under German occupation, where in late 1939 he received an apartment previously seized from Jewish owners.
-The first apartment was on Kommandanturstraße (Stradomska Street), and the next was on Stanislaugasse (St. Stanislaus Street), near the Jewish quarter.
-Because of his political non-involvement, he became an acceptable candidate for the Germans as editor-in-chief of the Ukrainian newspaper Krakivs'ki Visti, published in Kraków since January 1940.
-He became one in 1940 and held the position until 1945, when the newspaper ceased publication.
+Because of his political non-involvement, especially in the OUN, he was considered an eligible candidate in the eyes of the Germans as editor-in-chief of the Ukrainian-language newspaper Krakivs'ki Visti, which began publication in Kraków in January 1940.
+He became one in 1940 and held the position until 1945, when the newspaper was discontinued.
 His deputy was Lev Lepky, brother of the scholar Bohdan Lepky.
-In fact, the magazine was an organ of the Ukrainian Central Committee, which had a great deal of influence over the published content, primarily on the part of committee chairman Volodymyr Kubiyovych.
+According to Bohdan Osadchuk, who briefly worked as a correspondent for the outlet, he initially met Khomiak while seeking employment there and later remembered him as a “charming, cultured man.”
+In fact, the magazine itself was an organ of the Ukrainian Central Committee, which had a great deal of influence over the published content, primarily on the part of committee chairman Volodymyr Kubiyovych.
+The last one recalled Mykhailo's ability to engage both regular and freelance reporters from inside and outside the General Government for the daily and weekly editions, to organize press work in way that avoided Nazi censorship wherever possible, and to establish contacts with German officials for newspaper's goals.

+Historian John-Paul Himka, his son-in-law, argues that Krakivs'ki Visti reflected a generalized nationalist standpoint and, although the newspaper was carefully censored by the German press bureau, it enjoyed more autonomy than other legal Ukrainian- and Polish-language outlets under Nazi rule, while also including anti-Jewish material, as evidenced by its coverage of the NKVD massacre in Vinnytsia.
+This last aspect, according to Himka, "contributed to create an atmosphere conducive to the mass murder of the Jews that was already underway," noting, however, that "most of the pogroms occurred before Krakivs'ki visti began writing about the NKVD and blaming them on the Jews" and "before it was even logistically possible to distribute the newspaper in the affected localities".

-Khomiak changed his name to Michael Chomiak when he emigrated to Canada after World War II.
-After his death in 1984, his son-in-law, John-Paul Himka, accessed his papers, which are now held in the Provincial Archives of Alberta.
-According to Himka, the anti-Jewish materials published in Krakiws'ki Visti contributed to the mass murder of Jews.
+Khomiak changed his name to Michael Chomiak, adopting a more English-sounding version, when he emigrated to Canada after World War II.
+After his death in 1984 John-Paul Himka accessed his papers, which are now held in the Provincial Archives of Alberta.

 Freeland affair

-Khomiak's granddaughter, Chrystia Freeland, was the Canadian Minister of Foreign Affairs when news about his work began circulating in 2017.
-Though Chomiak's connection to Nazism was known, the timing of the spread of that information in Western media led to suggestions by Freeland herself that it was politically motivated against Freeland, and orchestrated by Russian intelligence.
+Khomiak's granddaughter, Chrystia Freeland, was the Canadian Minister of Foreign Affairs when news about his wartime press work began circulating in 2017.
+Though Chomiak's connection to the collaborationist newspaper was known, the timing of the spread of that information in the media led to suggestions by Freeland herself that it was a politically driven campaign, orchestrated by Russian intelligence.